SaliBasri/Design-Patterns-cpp/README.md

 * The abstract class may have pure virtual methods that are required to be implemented by all child classes.
 * The abstract class may have hook methods with default implementation (usually empty) which may or may not be used by child classes.
 * Client code can call the template method of the concrete classes. (note the use of a pointer to the abstract class, where at the actual address a concrete class resides)

+## Factory Method Design Pattern
+Use this pattern if your object creation is complex or not specified until runtime.

+Also this pattern ensures that you can extend client code capabilities without modifying the client code itself.
+Check the `Factory Method/main.cpp` for reference.

+* Define AbstractProduct
+* Define AbstractCreators
+* Link each creator with the product.
+Concrete creator creates concrete product
+* The client code depends upon the abstractions (dependency injection)

+*NOTE:*  Use Factory Method with caution as it may create unnecessary overhead.